thephm/microsoft_tech/planner/posts/Microsoft Project Professional vs. Planner Premium - a detailed comparison.md

 people: otto
 service: ghost
 ---
-# Microsoft Project Professional vs. Planner Premium: a detailed comparison
+# Microsoft Project Professional vs. Planner premium: a detailed comparison

 This post examines the key differences between Microsoft Project Professional and Microsoft Planner Premium to help you understand and make decisions on when to use either or both.